robconery/blog/_posts/2012-08-12-avoiding-messy-situations-with-knockoutjs-and-javascript.md

 ---

 ## Steve, Jabber, and Changing My Mind
-I went to [NDC 2012](http://www.ndcoslo.com) in June, 2012 and as I drove from my brother's house in San Diego, CA to Los Angeles to catch my flight to Europe, I listened to [Javascript Jabber](http://javascriptjabber.com/013-jsj-knockout-js-with-steven-sanderson/) - the one with Steve on, who was there to basically defend Knockout's existence in the face of a tidal wave of Javascript snottiness.
+I went to [NDC 2012](http://www.ndcoslo.com) in June, 2012 and as I drove from my brother's house in San Diego, CA to Los Angeles to catch my flight to Europe, I listened to [JavaScript Jabber](http://javascriptjabber.com/013-jsj-knockout-js-with-steven-sanderson/) - the one with Steve on, who was there to basically defend Knockout's existence in the face of a tidal wave of JavaScript snottiness.

 Like the amazing English gentleman that he is - Steve remained polite, self-effacing, and utterly brilliant as he dismanted the wave of condescenscon coming in from the "panel".
 Listen to it.
 You'll know what I mean.